mmarkin/GPS-NTP-Timeserver/README.md

 Both are free to download and use without restriction like the Arduino IDE.
 However PlatformIO has more professional features that make it easier to develop a project like this once you get the hang of using it.
 All the files needed for this project have been provided.
-The code is in two files: definitions.h is in the "includes" directory and main.cpp is in the "src"directory.
+The code is in two files: definitions.h is in the "includes" directory and main.cpp is in the "src" directory.
 The platformio.ini file is also provided.

+The Arduino IDE can be used if desired.
+Instructions are in the "Using Arduino IDE" file in the "resources" directory.

 Parts list: